 SWITZERLAND.
-FURTHER TURN TO THE RIGHT SIDE
+FURTHER RIGHT SIDE

 THE RESULTS